-The Becker Friedman Institute for Economics welcomes Thaler and Sunstein, authors of the best-selling book "Nudge: Improving Decisions About Health, Wealth, and Happiness," for a discussion about the power of behavioral economics to affect decision-making.
-BFI Director Michael Greenstone, the Milton Friedman Professor of Economics, the Harris School and the College, will moderate the discussion.
+The Becker Friedman Institute for Economics welcomed Thaler and Sunstein, authors of the best-selling book "Nudge: Improving Decisions About Health, Wealth, and Happiness," for a discussion about the power of behavioral economics to affect decision-making.
+BFI Director Michael Greenstone, the Milton Friedman Professor of Economics, the Harris School and the College, moderated the discussion.

 5:15 – 6:00 p.m.